 The Summer Gathering will provide a place for knowledge to be composed by Elders, local Indigenous community members, Indigenous health scholars, local Indigenous agencies, government agencies, and graduate students.
 In a non-hierarchic and dynamic structure, all participants will share, build, and revisit knowledge around the main topics proposed in three phases.
 In the phase one, participants will receive, in advance by email, articles or other texts about the topics that will be discussed in the Summer Gathering.
 In phase two, knowledge construction will be focused on the experience and topics of health research from Indigenous worldviews that connects highly academic research experiences and community-based practice.

-Learning is considered as an individual journey, where the individual is connected with the Indigenous community, participants will be provided of a personal Journal to record their personal knowledge development and will allow the participants to have notes for sharing (when and where applicable).
+Learning is considered as an individual journey, where the individual is connected with Indigenous community, participants in a personal Journal to record their knowledge development and will allow the participants to have notes for sharing (when and where applicable).
 Participants will also be encouraged at various times to use their ‘creative side’; some traditional activities (beading, tobacco tying, braiding sweetgrass, or creating word or fine art) will be available for participants to chronicle the knowledge they have acquired, synthesized, or intend to build upon.